 Glossary

-- Ghost Player: A player with 0 Health.
+- Ghost Player: A player who has failed a send.

 - Climber: The player attempting the send.